syabruk/homebrewed_search/README.md

 end
 ```

 Search™ stores tokens in a `Search::Token` model.
-You should run the generator to create table for it:
+You should run the generator which generates a migration to create table for it:

 ```sh
 bundle exec rake search:install